-- This system, if installed, includes a foot pump mounted on the floorboard near the sink cabinet, which sucks up water directly from the tank control panel and supplies an additional nozzle on the right sink. - To be able to use fresh water you need to open the relevant valve in the tank control panel (see diagram at page 65), close the valve connected to the fresh water pump and operate the foot pump.
-In this way you will be able to use fresh water also when the fresh water pump is off or out of order. - To restore the normal service, remember to close the emergency fresh water valve in the tank control panel and open the valve connected to the fresh water pump.
+- This system, if installed, includes a foot pump mounted on the floorboard near the sink cabinet, which sucks up water directly from the tank control panel and supplies an additional nozzle on the right sink. - To be able to use fresh water you need to open the relevant valve (pos.
+4) in the tank control panel (see diagram at page 68), close the valve connected to the fresh water pump (pos.
+1), check that at least one of the two tank valves is open and operate the foot pump.
+In this way, you will be able to use fresh water also when the fresh water pump is off or out of order. - To restore the normal service, remember to close the emergency fresh water valve in the tank control panel and open the valve connected to the fresh water pump.